 The other advantage of phrases is that they can be assembled.
 When new things appear, people can assemble phrases based on their meaning to express them.
 For example, in ancient times, there were no trains.
 When trains appeared, people added the character for "vehicle"- 车 behind "fire" – 火 to create the new word "train" – 火车 without the need to create a new character specifically for "train."
 Lighters – 打火机did not exist in ancient times, but they can be assembled 打,火,机 into 打火机- "lighter" to express them.
 Modern new nouns are all formed by assembling existing Chinese characters into phrases to express them, such as computer – 计算机, refrigerator – 电冰箱, airplane – 飞机, satellite – 卫星, laser – 激光, email – 电邮, car – 汽车, cancer – 癌症, diabetes – 糖尿病, insulin – 胰岛素, insecticide – 杀虫剂, and so on.
 No matter what new thing it is, Chinese characters are sufficient to assemble new phrases to express it based on its meaning.
 English, on the other hand, has some combined words to express new things, such as Wash-machine, Super-market, High-way, etc. but it also has to create new words to express new stuffs, which results in the need for English to constantly expand its vocabulary, especially in the fields of medicine, chemistry, biology, and computer science.
 Chinese characters, on the other hand, are sufficient to assemble phrases by using the Chinese characters left by the ancestors.

 This is the power and charm of Chinese characters.
 Our ancestors created pictographic characters for us, and characters are just pictures.
 They are the most interesting and easiest characters in the world.
 Then, by composing phrases, any needed meaning can be expressed by phrases, and new characters are basically unnecessary, keeping the total number of characters from increasing.
-In addition, Chinese grammar is very simple.
-There are no nominative case, accusative case, no verb tense in Chinese, and there is no effect of verb inflection on singular or plural, which is simple to the extreme.

 Note: Update information